 which they made for themselves to worship.

 Because countries are now interdependent, we speak of ‘the global economy’.
 Modern economies depend on continually stimulating consumers to covet more and buy more, storing or throwing away what they bought the year before.
 If an economy is not growing, if consumption is not increasing year on year, the state borrows more and urges its citizens to borrow more in order to stimulate growth.
 But a person’s life does not consist in the abundance of his possessions.
-Covetousness is a form of idolatry, and along with fornication, impurity and evil desire, is the reason why wrath is coming upon the world (Col 3:5f).
+Covetousness is a form of idolatry, and along with fornication, impurity and evil desire, is the reason why wrath is coming on the world (Col 3:5f).
 Idols have no life in them.
 We are to find our value in God, not in things.
+We are to worship him.

 bow down to him, all you gods,